AI-Native-2026/SandboxHub/README.en.md

 # SandboxHub

-**An AI agent sandbox platform** built on [OpenSandbox](https://github.com/alibaba/OpenSandbox) with **zero changes to the upstream core**.
+**An AI agent sandbox platform** built on [OpenSandbox](https://github.com/alibaba/OpenSandbox) .
 A single PaaS for **developer self-service** and **ops / tenant governance**: create sandboxes, run commands, manage files, host agents, govern quotas, audit and observe — all from one entry point.

 [简体中文](README.md) · **English**